jigius/step/README.md

-# Step - simple Stream TExt Processor
+# Step - Simple sTream tExt Processor

 This is the simple library for transforms text chunks printed out into standard output (STDOUT).